Hypasis/sync-protocol/README.md

 Hypasis Sync Protocol revolutionizes blockchain node synchronization by eliminating the traditional bottleneck of downloading massive snapshots before nodes can start syncing.
 Instead of waiting hours or days to download terabytes of data, nodes can start syncing from the current block immediately while historical data is downloaded in the background.

+**Cloud-ready architecture** supports 1000+ concurrent node operators with simple bootnode URL integration.

 ### The Problem

 Current blockchain node synchronization requires:
-- ⏳ Downloading 4.4TB+ snapshots (Polygon)
+- Downloading 4.4TB+ snapshots (Polygon)
-- 📅 24-48 hours of download time
+- 24-48 hours of download time
-- 💾 High bandwidth and storage requirements upfront
+- High bandwidth and storage requirements upfront
-- 🚫 No network participation until fully synced
+- No network participation until fully synced

 ### The Solution

 Hypasis Sync Protocol enables:
-- ⚡ Start syncing from current block in minutes
+- Start syncing from current block in minutes
-- 🔄 Bidirectional sync (forward + backward simultaneously)
+- Bidirectional sync (forward + backward simultaneously)
-- ✅ Validator-ready in hours, not days
+- Validator-ready in 3-4 hours (vs 24+ hours)
-- 🌍 Works with any EVM and non-EVM blockchain
+- Works with any EVM and non-EVM blockchain
-- 🔌 Zero modifications to existing node clients
+- Zero modifications to existing node clients
+- Simple bootnode URL for node operators

 ## How It Works